 Origins

-Chocolate has been a part of Belgian culture for centuries.
+Chocolate has been a part of Belgium culture and traditions for centuries.
 The first chocolate houses opened in Belgium in the 17th century, and the country quickly became known for its high-quality chocolate.
-Belgian chocolatiers have always been dedicated to using the finest ingredients and perfecting their craft.
+Belgian chocolatiers have always been dedicated to using the finest Belgian chocolate ingredients and perfecting their craft.

 Evolution of Techniques